Weslley95/Weslley95/README.md

 <div>
     <p>
-        Passionate about back-end development, big data and machine learning.
+        Passionate about backend development and DevOps..
     </p>
 </div>